 The new card, Chase Freedom Flex, will be replacing the Chase Freedom.
 This new card is very similar to the Chase Freedom, but with a few additional perks!
-Likewise, the Chase Freedom Unlimited is keeping the earn rate we love so much, but it is also adding some new bonus categories.
+Likewise, the card_name is keeping the earn rate we love so much, but it is also adding some new bonus categories.

 Chase Freedom is now closed to new applicants.